IsaacIV/EnergyConsumption/README.md

 - Then I combined all the countries in North America to see how much CO2 has been released into the atmosphere from the North American continent.

 - Lastly I looked at the total emissions from the globe as a whole.

-Currently I have not updated anything to the Main Branch, if you want to see what I have currently done please look at the 'Visualizations' branch.